Why Sustainable Marketing is Relational — not Transactional

 Whether or not you believe in this model or another, more things are happening in any sale than a casual observer (or a casual entrepreneur) might expect.
 Each step is an opportunity for any CRM system, whether for directly improving customer experience, or for tracking and data analysis.

-A Purchase funnel (also known as a Sales funnel, or a Decision funnel) is any of a number of different models that illustrate how a customer arrives at a decision.
+A Purchase funnel (also known as a Sales funnel or a Decision funnel) is any of many different models that illustrate how a customer arrives at a decision.

-Doesn’t have to be a purchase, necessarily.
-The funnel could be used to look at any of a number of customer actions, from participating in surveys, to sharing your promotions.
+It doesn’t have to be a purchase, necessarily.
+The funnel could be used to look at several customer actions, from participating in surveys to sharing your promotions.

 There are always fewer people taking action compared to those who merely desire to take action.
 There are always fewer people who desire your product than are merely interested in it.
 There are always fewer people interested in your product than people who are merely aware of it.

-Speaking of the chain of conversion, the Customer Lifecycle refers to the measurement of customer behavior as they move through that chain, as well as subsequent interactions over time.
+Speaking of the chain of conversion, the Customer Lifecycle refers to the measurement of customer behavior as they move through that chain and subsequent interactions over time.

 Customer Lifecycle Management involves controlling factors that influence customer behavior as they interact with your business, hopefully leading to positive outcomes for your business (repeat sales, better branding, etc.)